Diabetic ketoacidosis is a serious complication of diabetes.

 Treatment complications include:

-- Commit to managing your diabetes.
+- Manage your diabetes.
 Make healthy eating and physical activity part of your daily routine.
-Take oral diabetes medications or insulin as directed.
+Take diabetes medicines or insulin as directed.

 Diabetes complications are scary.
 But don't let fear keep you from taking good care of yourself.
 Follow your diabetes treatment plan carefully.
 Ask your diabetes treatment team for help when you need it.